hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 | **initialSupply**       	| N/A           	| 0                           	| 0                           	| 0                           	|
 | **supplyKey & wipeKey** 	| N/A           	| supplyKey!=null & wipeKey=* 	| supplyKey!=null & wipeKey=* 	| supplyKey!=null & wipeKey=* 	|

-*Non-fungible tokens cannot have `Fixed` supply since the creation of  `N` number of NFTs will not be supported in version 1. `initialSupply` must always be `0` for tokens of type `NON_FUNGIBLE`
+*Non-fungible tokens cannot have `Fixed` supply since the creation of  `N` number of NFTs will not be supported in version 1. `initialSupply` must always be `0` for tokens of type `NON_FUNGIBLE`.

-**Fixed/Capped-Variable or Infinite are invalid properties for NFT of type Singleton
+**Fixed/Capped-Variable or Infinite are invalid properties for NFT of type Singleton.

-***The proposal does not support Fractional NFTs
+***The proposal does not support Fractional NFTs.

 ## HAPI Changes